Tom Lawrenson Prize

 - £20 to the student intending to continue with ITAL300i/301i who obtains the highest mark in the ITAL201i Summer written examination.

-The Winter People Bursary in European Languages and Cultures
+The Winter People Bursary in Languages and Cultures

-This award was established in 2006 through the generosity of Jonathan Winter, a French Studies alumnus (1987, Lonsdale).
-The bursary is awarded to the First Year student who is deemed, in the judgement of the department, to have the best academic profile in languages on entering undergraduate study.
-The student must be a UK resident who is eligible for a statutory bursary and who is enrolled on a Major or Joint Major degree programme in European Languages and Cultures.
-The bursary is to the value of £2880, paid in four instalments of £720 for each year of enrolment and is in addition to any statutory bursary, Lancaster University or Subject Award which the student may receive.
+This award was established in 2006 through the generosity of Jonathan Winter, a French Studies alumnus (1987, Lonsdale) and continued until 2012.
+The bursary was awarded to the First Year student who was deemed, in the judgement of the department, to have the best academic profile in languages on entering undergraduate study.
+The student had to be a UK resident who was eligible for a statutory bursary and who was enrolled on a Major or Joint Major degree programme in Languages and Cultures.
+The bursary was to the value of £2880, paid in four instalments of £720 for each year of enrolment and was in addition to any statutory bursary, Lancaster University or Subject Award which the student may have received.